 The second type of damages is for economic losses.
 Many victims require intensive mental health care, including counseling and treatment.
 Lawsuits demand payment for both past care and to pay for future needed treatment.

 Additionally, many victims have difficulty completing their education or keeping gainful employment due to the emotional harm suffered by the abuse.
 Claims can be made for loss of income and future earnings caused by the trauma.

 The Statute of Limitations for a Sexual Abuse Claim

-Anyone looking to file a civil lawsuit on the basis of sexual abuse or misconduct should be aware of the state’s statute of limitations.
+Anyone looking to file a civil lawsuit based on sexual abuse or misconduct should be aware of the state’s statute of limitations.
 Michigan law was changed in 2018 to expand the time deadlines for filing civil lawsuits for cases involving sexual assault as well as for criminal prosecution for victims under the age of eighteen.

 The new law expanded the statute of limitations from three to 10 years for crimes of criminal sexual assault and 10 years to file a civil suit to claim damages.
 Childhood sexual assault victims could file civil suits until they are 28 years old depending on their age at the time of the abuse.
 This law gives victims substantially more time to pursue their legal rights and compensation than previously allowed.
 Anyone looking to file a sexual abuse claim should contact an experienced Michigan attorney immediately to avoid missing the opportunity to file a legal action.

 Speak with a Michigan Sexual Abuse Attorney About Pursuing a Claim

 Filing a civil suit against the perpetrator of sexual abuse can provoke anxiety and uncertainty in a potential claimant.
 Moreover, navigating the rules of the court, as well as changes in Michigan law can be daunting and intimidating.